DanPark13/SARS-CoV-2_Gene_Finder/README.md

 Within the `sars-cov-2.ipynb` notebook is the function implementation used to extract the genes in the virus and completed unit tests on the various functions in
 `test_gene_finder.py`

+## Credits

-This project was developed within my SoftDes class during my first year at the Olin College of Engineering.
+This project was developed within my Software Design class during my first year at the [Olin College of Engineering](https://github.com/olin).